JSONb Accessor

 - xml

-Typed arrays are also supported by specifying :type_array
+Typed arrays are also supported by specifying :type_array (i.e. :float_array). :array is interpreted as an array of value types.

 Support for nested types is also available but experimental at this point.
 If you must, you may try something like this for nested objects.